 The benefit of this technique is that it relieves the web developer of concern for the dimensions and aspect ratio of images—to an extent.
 But, in closing, keep in mind a few caveats:

-• This technique replaces an img tag with a div, which means our HMTL is a bit less semantic.
+, which means our HMTL is a bit less semantic. div

-3. The background-size property is actually quite complex.
-Check out this CSS-Tricks article to learn more about it.
+property is actually quite complex.
+Check out this CSS-Tricks article to learn more about it. ↩